-James Mattis selected as Trump's secretary of defense
+Trump wants James Mattis for secretary of defense

+- The retired four-star general, known as "Mad Dog," was lauded for his leadership of Marines

+- Mattis would also need a waiver from Congress in order to be confirmed

-(CNN)President-elect Donald Trump has chosen retired Marine Gen. James Mattis as his secretary of defense, a source with knowledge of the transition says.
+(CNN)President-elect Donald Trump will nominate retired Marine Gen. James Mattis as his secretary of defense, he announced Thursday in Cincinnati at the beginning of his post-election tour.

+"We are going to appoint 'Mad Dog' Mattis as our secretary of defense.
+But we're not announcing it until Monday so don't tell anybody," Trump said at his rally, adding later, "They say he's the closest thing to Gen. George Patton that we have and it's about time."

-Mattis, 66, joins a Trump national security team that already includes retired Army Lt.
+Mattis, 66, would join a Trump national security team that already includes retired Army Lt.
 Gen. Michael Flynn as national security adviser and Rep. Mike Pompeo as CIA director.

-The official announcement is expected early next week.
-Trump's transition spokesman Jason Miller tweeted a denial that the decision had been made.

-"No decision has been made yet with regard to Secretary of Defense. #TrumpTransition," he tweeted.

 The retired four-star general, known as "Mad Dog," was lauded for his leadership of Marines in the 2004 Battle of Falluja in Iraq -- one of the bloodiest of the war.